-Nova Scotia Duck Tolling RetrieverClick thumbnail to view full-size
+3. The Nova Scotia Duck Tolling Retriever

-This Canadian dog is a hunter but works a lot different than other gun dogs.
+This Canadian dog is a hunter but works a lot differently than other gun dogs.
 Instead of just pointing or retrieving, they are meant to lure waterfowl within range of the hunter (tolling) before retrieving the ducks and geese.

 Nova Scotia Duck Tolling Retrievers (Tollers) are smaller than Labs and Goldens, usually about 20-25 kilos (45-60 pounds).